 Collectors should ideally be mounted at least 12 inches down from the roof peak.
-This will keep them away from potential up-lifting wind conditions, and keep the manifold away from the roof cap and any ridge vents.
+This will keep them away from potential up-lifting wind conditions, and keep the collectors away from the roof cap and any ridge vents.

-Step 2: Once the collector has been positions, use a chalk line to snap a horizontal line where the bottom of the collectors will go, along the tube rack.
+Step 2: Once the collector has been positioned, use a chalk line to snap a horizontal line where the bottom of the collectors will go.
 Along this line, you will next mark where the rafters underneath intersect and where you will sink your fasteners to secure the frame to the roof.